abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Lattices
 ===

 In the previous section we mentioned what *lattices* are - they are posets, in which every two elements have a *join* and a *meet*.
-So every lattice is a also partial order, but not every partial order is a lattice (OK, I guess we really need to write that oorder of orders thing down).
+So every lattice is also partial order, but not every partial order is a lattice (we will see even more members of this hierarchy).
 Most partial orders that are created based on some sort of rule, like the ones from the previous section, are also lattices when they are drawn in full, for example the color-mixing poset.

 ![A color mixing lattice](color_mixing_lattice.svg)

-Notice that when drawing our color-mixing lattice, we added the the black ball at the top and the white one at the bottom.
+Notice that when drawing our color-mixing lattice, we added the black ball at the top and the white one at the bottom.
 We did that because otherwise the top three elements wouldn't have a *join* element, and the bottom three wouldn't have a *meet*.

 Bounded lattices
 ---

-Our color-mixing lattice, has a *maximum element* (the black ball) and a *minumum element* (the white one).
+Our color-mixing lattice, has a *maximum element* (the black ball) and a *minimum element* (the white one).
 Lattices that have a minimum and maximum elements are called *bounded lattices*.
 It isn't hard to see that all finite lattices are also bounded.

 **Task:** Prove that all finite lattices are bounded.

 Semilattices and trees
 ---

 Lattices are posets that have both *join* *and* a *meet* for each pair of elements.
-Posets that just have *join* (and no meet), or just have *meet* and no join are called *semilattices*.
+Posets that just have *join* (and no *meet*), or just have *meet* and no *join* are called *semilattices*.
 More specifically, posets that have a *meet* for every pair of elements are called *meet-semilattices*.

 ![Semilattice](semilattice.svg)